brenoafb/hpsch/README.md

 A task has five fields:

 - Name: The name of the task or project
-- Priority: Defines how many days later the task will pop up again
+- Interval: Defines in how many days the task will pop up again
-  - Low: Every 7 days
-  - Medium: Every 3 days
-  - High: Every day
 - Date: The next date in which the task will show up If the task is overdue, it will show up the next time you run the program.